-· monitor any service that does not have an up.time service monitor

-- monitor the performance of Elements in your environment - perform common database administration tasks
+- monitor any service that does not have an Uptime Infrastructure Monitor service monitor - monitor the performance of Elements in your environment - · perform common database administration tasks

 For more information, see Advanced Monitors.
-Contact uptime software Client Care for assistance with configuring advanced monitors.
+Contact Uptime Infrastructure Monitor Client Care for assistance with configuring advanced monitors.